amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Transforms/index.md

 **Name:** A name transform transforms the name of a design token.
 You should really only be applying one name transformer because they will override each other if you use more than one.

 **Value:** The value transform is the most important as this is the one that modifies the value or changes the representation of the value.
-Colors can be turned into hex values, rgb, hsl, hsv, etc. Value transforms have a matcher function that filter which tokens that transform runs on.
+Colors can be turned into hex values, rgb, hsl, hsv, etc. Value transforms have a filter function that filter which tokens that transform runs on.
 This allows us to only run a color transform on only the colors and not every design token.

 ## Defining Custom Transforms